-Califia Simulator installs in Evaluation mode by default.
+CALIFIA Simulator installs in Evaluation mode by default.
 It lasts 30 days from the moment first launched.
 Once the 30 days of evaluation is reached, the application will prompt the user to either extend evaluation or activate the license.
 These require the user to contact Biomed Simulation (info@biomedsimulation.com) to obtain a License ID and password.

 The License Activation dialog can be accessed from the Opening Screen, Figure H1.
 Press the 3-line button in the upper left (also referred to as the hamburger button) then Licensing.